From homotopy links to stratified homotopy theories: Simplicial Homotopy links and vertically stratified complexes

-is commutative up to pointed stratum preserving homotopy.
-Now, first apply \cref{lem:vertical_simplicial_approx} to $\lambda_{S_0}$ with the role of the simplicial subset taken by the basepoint.
+is commutative in $\Ho\Top_P^{\Delta^{\I}}$.
+Now, since all objects involved are cofibrant, the diagram is commutative up to pointed stratum preserving homotopy.
+Now, first apply \cref{lem:vertical_simplicial_approx} to $\gamma_{S_0}$ with the role of the simplicial subset taken by the basepoint.
 For some $k' \geq 0$, we obtain a pointed vertical simplicial map $ \ell^1_{S_0}\colon \sd^{k'}({S_0}) \times \Delta^\I \to \sd_P({S_0} \times \Delta^\I)$ such that the following solid diagram commutes up to pointed, stratum preserving homotopy.
 To reduce the overload of notation, we omit the indices $P$ for stratified realizations.

 Now, in this diagram the vertical left solid arrow is a cofibration in $\Top_P^{\RealP{\Delta^\I}}$ and all objects are cofibrant fibrant.
-Hence, there exists a dashed map $\tilde \lambda_S$, as below, making the lower right triangle containing $\tilde \lambda_S$ commute up to stratum preserving pointed homotopy, while making the most outer commutative square consisting of solid and dashed arrows commute on the nose.
-Now, apply \cref{lem:vertical_simplicial_approx} to $\tilde \lambda_S$ and $\ell^1_{S_0}$ to obtain a pointed vertical simplicial map $\ell^2_S$ in the dotted part of the diagram, for $k''$ sufficently large.
+Since the outer solid arrow diagram is commutative up to stratum preserving pointed homotopy, the homotopy extension property of cofibrations against fibrant objects gives the existence of a dashed map $\tilde \gamma_S$, making the square commute on the nose, and making the lower right triangle commute up to stratum preserving homotopy.
+Now, apply \cref{lem:vertical_simplicial_approx} to $\tilde \gamma_S$ and $\ell^1_{S_0}$ to obtain a pointed vertical simplicial map $\ell^2_S$ in the dotted part of the diagram, for $k''$ sufficently large.
 Again, the most outer part of the complete diagram commutes on the nose (in $\sS_P$) and the lower left triangle commutes up to stratum preserving pointed homotopy.